 100 Ways to Improve your Training Contract Application

 Writing and submitting an excellent training contract application is one of the hardest things you'll do.
-There is a lot of information online with people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.
+There is plenty of information online with lots of people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.

 In my experience, there are so many factors that go into creating an excellent training contract application form I don't think they can all be covered in a few points.
 So, I wanted to write this article to give you as many practical tips on how to improve your application as possible.

 You'll see that much of this training contract application advice is around what you shouldn't do as well as what you should.

 So, here it is - in no particular order: